Gaussian Loss Smoothing Enables Certified Training with Tight Convex Relaxations: Training for Certified Robustness

 on the outputs of every layer.
 While this handles affine layers exactly, ReLU layers $\vy = \RR(\vv)$ are relaxed neuron-wise, using one of the two relaxations illustrated in \cref{fig:ReLU_deeppoly}:

 where product and division are elementwise.
-The lower-bound slope $\lambda = \mathds{1}_{|u| > |l|}$ is chosen depending on the input bounds $l$ and $u$ to minimize the area between the upper and lower bounds in the input-output space.
+The lower-bound slope ${\vlambda} = \mathds{1}_{|\vu| > |\vl|}$ is chosen depending on the input bounds $l$ and $u$ to minimize the area between the upper and lower bounds in the input-output space for each neuron separately.
 Crucially, a minor change in the input bounds can thus lead to a large change in output bounds when using the \deeppoly relaxation.

 \paragraph{CROWN-IBP} To reduce the computational complexity of \deeppoly, \crownibp \citep{ZhangCXGSLBH20} uses the cheaper but less precise \ibp bounds to compute the concrete upper- and lower-bounds $\vu$ and $\vl$ on ReLU inputs required for the \deeppoly relaxation.
 To compute the final bounds on the network output \deeppoly is used.
 This reduces the computational complexity from quadratic to linear in the network depth.
-While \crownibp is not strictly more or less precise than either \ibp or \deeppoly, its precision empirically lies between the two.
+While \crownibp is not strictly more or less precise than either \ibp or \deeppoly, its precision empirically lies between the two \citep{JovanovicBBV22}.

 \paragraph{Relaxation Tightness} While we rarely have strict orders in tightness (only \hboxp is strictly tighter than \ibp), we can empirically compare the tightness of different relaxations given a network to analyze. \citet{JovanovicBBV22} propose to measure the tightness of a relaxation as the AUC score of its certified accuracy over perturbation radius curve.
 This metric implies the following empirical tightness ordering \ibp $<$ HBox $<$ \crownibp $<$ \deeppoly \citep{JovanovicBBV22}, which agrees well with our intuition.